nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 **BigLake** combines data management needs like security and governance along with flexibility of open source format as it is able to store a variety of data (structured, unstructured) and perform analytics over this data.
 BigLake tables allows for data governance, BigLake object tables support using BigQuery for unstructured data (treating them as first class citizens that can be queried direclty), and BigQuery Omni is used for non GCP clouds.
 So to summarize, **BigLake** extends BigQuery capabilities (ie. dataplex for data governance) and unifies data warehouses.
 It maintains a single copy of data and makes it uniformally accessible to open source engines like Vertex AI for BQML inference.

+**Transition to Lakehouse paradigm** Traditional data warehousing is OLAP (multidimensional database) and there is a new convergence to lakehouse architecture that merges the traditional approach with data lakes storing raw data as well as structured data

 Workflow for using BQML:
 1. Store pre trained model artifact in Cloud Storage Bucket OR use a deployed remotely hosted model on VertexAI
 2. CREATE MODEL (import model)